ShrRa/interpython_poznan/_episodes/16-verifying-code-style-linters.md

 your code) are available as part of a package called [`nbQA`](https://github.com/nbQA-dev/nbQA).
 Let's look at a very well-used one of these called `pylint`.

-First, let's ensure we are on the `style-fixes` branch once again.
+First, let's create a `style-fixes` git branch to keep our repository organized.

 ~~~
 $ git checkout style-fixes
 ~~~
 {: .language-bash}

-Make sure that you have activated your `venv` environment, and install the `nbQA` package together with the supported tools:
+Make sure that you have activated your `venv` environment, and then install the `nbQA` package together with the supported tools:
 ~~~
 $ python -m pip install -U nbqa